 - LIS PT = Lisbon, Portugal

 Data quality requires business people and IT people working together to understand the meaning of data like PT.
-The only way to make the data fit-for-use is to provide context.
+The only way to make the data fit-for-use is to provide context, also known as metadata.

 Myth Three: Fixing Data Quality Issues is Easy